vendrhub/vendr-documentation/content/payment-providers/mollie/1.0.0/mollie-onetime/getting-started/configuring-umbraco.md

 ## Configure Payment Provider Settings

-In the payment method editor, configure the standard payment method settings as required, then configure the Stripe payment provider settings as follows:
+In the payment method editor, configure the standard payment method settings as required, then configure the Mollie payment provider settings as follows:

 | Name | Description |
 | ---- | ----------- |